-When it comes down to it, as I highlighted in my cheapest prepaid plans post, there are really only 4 mobile national network operators left in the U.S. (though Dish Network is building a 4th):
+When it comes down to it, as I highlighted in my cheapest prepaid plans post, there are really only 3 mobile national network operators left in the U.S. (though Dish Network is building a 4th):

-If you’re not one of those mobile providers, you’re classified as a mobile virtual network operator, or MVNO.
-MVNO’s do not own their own wireless spectrum and networks, they lease network access at wholesale prices from the big 4 and re-sell it to consumers.
+If you’re not one of these 3 mobile providers, you’re classified as a mobile virtual network operator, or MVNO.
+MVNOs do not own their own wireless spectrum and networks, they lease network access at wholesale prices from the big 3 and re-sell it to consumers.